vancomycin (generic name)

 - Women's Health

 What is this medicine?VANCOMYCIN (van koe MYE sin) is a glycopeptide antibiotic.
-It is used to treat certain kinds of bacterial infections.
+It is used to treat certain kinds of bacterial infections in the bowel.
 It will not work for colds, flu, or other viral infections.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions: